maram-bakini/Querying-Your-database/README.md

-# SQL Chatbot with Gemini Pro: Natural Language to SQL Query Translator
+# SQL Chatbot with Gemini Pro using Natural language

 Welcome to the SQL Chatbot project!
 This application allows users to interact with a SQL database through a conversational AI interface.
 Using **Gemini Pro**—an open-source large language model (LLM)—this chatbot converts natural language questions into SQL queries, connects to a database, and retrieves answers for the user.
 This project is built for accessibility, enabling non-technical users to explore and understand data without needing SQL expertise.